 Add toppings & enjoy!

-I chose to top these vegan loaded sweet potatoes with the cilantro-lime crema & avocado slices.
-However, other great toppings could be vegan sour cream, homemade guacamole, Pico de Gallo, or a black bean salsa.
+I chose to top these loaded sweet potatoes with cilantro-lime crema & avocado slices.
+However, other great toppings could be vegan sour cream, homemade guacamole, Pico de Gallo, or black bean salsa.

 Then, dig in and enjoy!